Qeshm Island: History

-The earliest evidence of human presence at Qeshm dates back to the Paleolithic Period, from when stone tools have been found at Bam-e Qeshm.
+The earliest evidence of human presence at Qeshm dates back to the Paleolithic Period, from when stone tools have been found at Bam-e-Qeshm.
 Historical records concerning Qeshm date far back into the pre-Islamic era.
 Names such as Qeshm, Keshm (کشم), Kish (کیش) and Tunb (تنب) mark the lengthy stay of Elamites in the area, spanning several centuries BC.
-It is, apparently, the island called Alexandria or Aracia by Ptolemy (Book 6, Chap.
-IV), in the 2nd century CE and Alexandria by Ammianus Marcellinus (xxiii.6.42) in the 4th century.
-On account of its strategic geopolitical situation near the mouth of the Persian Gulf, it has been frequently attacked by invaders, including Ilamids (Elamites), Umayyads and Abbasids, as well as the Portuguese, English and Dutch.
-Under Sasanian rule (between CE 224-651), the island was called Abarkawan, and was part of the Ardashir-Khwarrah administrative division.
-According to historical records, Qeshm Island has been famous as a trade and navigation center.
-Its economy flourished during the Dailamite and Buyid eras, as trade vessels sailed past and stopped on Qeshm Island from places including China, India and Eastern Africa.
+It is, apparently, the island called Alexandria or Aracia by Ptolemy in the 2nd century CE and Alexandria by Ammianus Marcellinus (xxiii.6.42) in the 4th century.

+On account of its strategic geopolitical situation near the mouth of the Persian Gulf, it has been frequently attacked by invaders, including Ilamids (Elamites), Umayyads and Abbasids, and the Portuguese, English, and Dutch.
+Under Sasanian rule, between CE 224 and 651, the island was called Abarkawan and was part of the Ardashir-Khwarrah administrative division.

+According to historical records, Qeshm Island has been known as a trade and navigation center.
+Its economy flourished during the Dailamite and Buyid eras, as trade vessels sailed past and stopped on Qeshm Island from places including China, India, and Eastern Africa.
+Qeshm, along with other islands in the Strait of Hormuz, was also used in the Indian Ocean slave trade, in which enslaved people were transported from Africa to various Arab countries.
+The inhabitants today retain some of the beliefs and cultural mores of their ancestors, such as the traditions and ceremonies of the Zār.

-Explorer William Baffin was mortally wounded on Qeshm in 1622 during the Anglo-Persian capture of Qeshm.
+In 1622, explorer William Baffin was mortally wounded on Qeshm during the Anglo-Persian capture of Qeshm from Portuguese forces.

-Qeshm is also a supposed site of the Garden of Eden, according to Cassell's Bible.

-For more information about the island's history through local lore, see Speak the Wind (Mack, 2021; photographs by Hoda Afshar; essay by Michael Taussig) This work documents the landscapes and people of the islands of Hormuz, Qeshm, and Hengam, in the Persian Gulf off the south coast of Iran.
-Afshar got to know some of the people there, travelling there frequently over the years, and they told her about the history of the place.
-She said that "their narrations led the project", and she explores "the idea of being possessed by history, and in this context, the history of slavery and cruelty".

-Iran Air Flight 655
+A nineteenth-century English Bible, edited by John Cassell, posited that the Garden of Eden was in Qeshm.

+Modern era

-On 3 July 1988, a civilian Iran Air Airbus A300 (Iran Air Flight 655) was shot down by a United States Navy guided missile cruiser USS Vincennes just south of the island, killing all 290 people aboard.
-The wreckage crashed 2.5 kilometers off Qeshm's southern coast.
+On 3 July 1988, during the Iran–Iraq War, a civilian Iran Air Airbus A300 (Iran Air Flight 655) was shot down by the United States Navy cruiser USS Vincennes (CG-49) just south of the island, killing all 290 people on board.
+The wreckage fell into the sea approximately 2.5 kilometres off the southern coast of Qeshm Island.

+In 2013, the IRGC Navy established a UAV base on the island, with a runway and a drone hangar.

+In March 2021 the IRGC Navy revealed what it called an “underground missile city,” with large numbers of anti-ship missiles and Fajr rockets inside a tunnel complex close to the southern shores of the island.
+The IRGC 112th Zolfaghar Surface Combat Brigade was also on the island.

+According to Iran International, during the 2025–2026 Iranian protests, protesters chanted "Death to the dictator" on Qeshm Island.